DLumen07/BSIT-ENROLLMENT-PROJECT/docs/system-overview.md

 ## Connecting to a Backend

-To connect this application to a real backend (e.g., a database or an external API), you only need to modify the two provider files.
+To connect this application to a real backend (e.g., a database or an external API), you only need to modify the provider files (`AdminProvider`, `StudentProvider`, and `InstructorProvider`).

 ### Step-by-Step Integration Guide

 Here’s how you would connect the `AdminProvider` to your backend.
-The same principles apply to the `StudentProvider`.
+The same principles apply to the other providers.

 #### 1. Locate the Admin Context File